majafoi/The-Ultimate-Halloween-Candy-Power-Ranking---Logistic-Regression/README.md

 In this repository, you can find a dataset called The Ultimate Halloween Candy Power Ranking.

+**SKILL SHOWN - LOGISTIC REGRESSION + PROBABILITY**

+For full code and explanation of the code - open PDF file!
+License below!

 I have used this dataset to create a logistic regression, and to calculate probabilities that a candy is indeed a chocolate one, based on the variables below.
 I have changed the values of all variables to numeric, in order to proceed with the logistic regression.

 Variable names and description are as it follows: